 Thursday, September 27, 2012/

-Woolworths is selling Dick Smith Electronics to an Australian private equity firm for $20 million.
+Woolworths today revealed it is selling Dick Smith Electronics to an Australian private equity firm for $20 million.

 Analysts had speculated Dick Smith could fetch anywhere between $10 million and $50 million.